 Advances in laser technology have recently revolutionized the treatment of this stubborn condition.
-What use to take months to years to clear of daily medications with potentially harmful side effects, can now be accomplished in 2-3 painless laser sessions.
-Our cutting edge laser protocols can finally make your feet fungus free.
+What used to take months to years to clear of daily medications with potentially harmful side effects, can now be accomplished in 2-3 painless laser sessions.
+Our cutting-edge multi-laser protocols can finally make your feet fungus free.

 Please review the After Care Instructions to minimize the risk of the toenail fungus returning.

 - Annual Membership

 There is a risk the infection could return as the fungus is present everywhere in the environment.
 If you have diabetes or other chronic medical problems, you are at a higher risk for a return of the infection.
 If this is the case, please follow the instructions of your doctor.

 To minimize the chance of recurrence, you will need to follow our After Care Instructions.